Robert Stoepel: Biography

 He wrote incidental music for all of the plays written by Dion Boucicault during his stay in New York from 1854 through 1860.
 He was the conductor of many New York productions of Offenbach operettas, including La Grande-Duchesse de Gérolstein, La Vie parisienne, Fleur de Thé, and Geneviève de Brabant.

-His most ambitious compositional effort was Hiawatha based on Henry Wadsworth Longfellow's poem The Song of Hiawatha.Robert Stoepel picturehistory.com.
+His most ambitious compositional effort was Hiawatha based on Henry Wadsworth Longfellow's poem The Song of Hiawatha.
 Subtitled "an Indian Symphony," this was a work symphonic in proportions with vocal soloists and a part for narrator.
-It was first performed by the Mendelsson Union with soloists Mrs. I.I.
+It was first performed by the Mendelssohn Union with soloists Mrs. I.I.
 Harwood (who alternated between the two female roles of Nokomis and Minnehaha), Harrison Millard (Hiawatha), J. Q. Wetherbee (who sang the Great Spirit and the Arrow-Maker) with recitations by the composer's wife Matilda Heron, on 21 February 1859 at the Boston Theatre in Boston.
 It was performed in New York shortly thereafter.
 Hiawatha had its London premiere on February 11, 1861.

 He stayed at Wallack's Theatre throughout the 1860s.
 He also worked for the Winter Garden Theatre.
 After it burnt down in 1867, he worked for Daly's Fifth Avenue Theatre.
 There he composed and conducted incidental music for the stage productions The Hurricane, Divorce, Frou-Frou, Man and Wife, and Fernande.

 Sometime in the 1870s he moved to London where he was engaged by Henry Miller.
 He composed incidental music for all of Miller's first successes.
 When Miller came to New York, Stoepel found that Miller was still using his music, so he filed a suit against him and settled for $2,000.

 During the 1880–81 season he was musical director of the Adelphi Theatre in London.
 While in London he wrote an opera called Aldershot.

 Around 1884 he became deaf, and apparently moved back to New York.
 At the time of his death he was working on two more operas, Unita and The Mahdi.
 The Musical Times obituary mentions that at once time he amassed a fortune of £20,000, but lost £12,000 during a real estate panic in New York.